kanidm/kanidm/kanidm_book/src/server_configuration.md

 An example is located in [examples/server.toml](../../examples/server.toml).

-### Domain Name

-You then *MUST* set your domain name so that security principal names (spn's) are generated correctly.
-This domain name _must_ match the url/origin of the server that you plan to use to interact with so that other features work correctly.
-It is possible to change this domain name later.

-    docker run --rm -i -t -v kanidmd:/data kanidm/server:latest /sbin/kanidmd domain_name_change -c /data/server.toml -n idm.example.com

-> **WARNING** You MUST set the domain name correctly, aligned with your origin, else the server
+> **WARNING** You MUST set the `domain` name correctly, aligned with your `origin`, else the server
-> may refuse to start, or some features may not work correctly!
+> may refuse to start, or some features (e.g. webauthn, oauth) may not work correctly!

+### Check the configuration is valid.

+You should test your configuration is valid before you proceed.

+    docker run --rm -i -t -v kandimd:/data \
+        kanidm/server:latest /sbin/kanidmd configtest -c /data/server.toml

 ### Default Admin Account

 Then you can setup the initial admin account and initialise the database into your volume.

-    docker run --rm -i -t -v kanidmd:/data kanidm/server:latest /sbin/kanidmd recover_account -c /data/server.toml -n admin
+    docker run --rm -i -t -v kanidmd:/data \
+        kanidm/server:latest /sbin/kanidmd recover_account -c /data/server.toml -n admin

 ### Run the Server